Npradeep-stack/calculator/README.md

 # calculator
 calculator with HTML , CSS , JS
-IF YOU WANT COMPLETE CODE CONTACT ME:nmanipradeep2002@gmail.com
+IF YOU WANT ANY EXPLANATION CONTACT ME:nmanipradeep2002@gmail.com